dylanized/http-proxy-loader/README.md

 http-proxy-loader
 ======================

-Simple boilerplate script for running node-http-proxy.

-This script routes domains/subdomains to their matching localhost port.
+Simple boilerplate script for running node-http-proxy, which routes domains/subdomains to their matching localhost port.
 The routing information is stored in its own file, config.json.

 HOW TO RUN:
 ---